 However, until you get used to a different environment, I wouldn’t recommend it.
 Keep a bottle of water handy by the bathroom sink for brushing your teeth.

 It’s best to buy bottled water, just to be on the safe side.
 It will also help you from ingesting any nasty contaminants.
-The ones that don’t make you sick immediately but are bad for your health.
+Some of these don’t make you sick immediately but are bad for your health.

 Personally . . .